archywillhe/meteor-ace-editor/README.md

 #Meteor Ace Editor

-A simple package that integrates <a href="http://ace.c9.io/">Ace editor</a> with your Meteor 1.0 app.
+A simple package that asynchronously loads <a href="http://ace.c9.io/">Ace editor</a> to a Meteor app only when it is needed.

 #QuickStart
 Add it to your Meteor project